-The Boeing Center for Children's Wellness (The Lean Team)
+Boeing Center for Children's Wellness (Lean Team)

-The DOCS-ADOPT School Wellness Initiative
+The Docs Adopt School Health Initiative =

 As physicians, we offer our expertise in health and wellness to the schools in our community as part of the Docs-Adopt Initiative.
 We will serve as a resource to the School Wellness Committees as they conduct needs assessments and implement changes that will enhance the wellness of everyone within our schools.
 We believe that by working together to improve health we will benefit our entire community because healthy teachers are better teachers and healthy kids are better learners. - Docs-Adopt Mission Statement

 Decreasing childhood obesity will require public health interventions that intersect with traditional health care, including policies and environments that promote healthy nutrition and physical activity.
-Although the American Association of Pediatrics (AAP), Institute of Medicine (IOM), and Centers for Disease Control (CDC) recommend physicians be involved with these public health efforts, few have become so.
+The American Association of Pediatrics (AAP), Institute of Medicine (IOM), and Centers for Disease Control (CDC) recommend physicians be involved with these public health efforts.
 Schools provide an ideal setting for these efforts because:

 In November 2010, the Charleston County Medical Society and the Charleston County School District launched a unique partnership known as “Docs-Adopt”, in which 55 physicians were paired with schools to support their individual wellness efforts.
 Physicians were recruited as resources to help shape a school’s health and wellness efforts by serving as a member on the school’s wellness committee.
 No clinical services were involved; physicians simply served as a health resource to their school.
 Physicians received training that included information on school policies, the latest research in childhood obesity, local and national obesity statistics, as well as nutrition and physical activity standards/programs.
 Evaluation of the program found that physician adoption was the sole variable that had a significant effect on school policy and environmental change.